jaepass/commercejs-react-functional/README.md

 ### 1. Install Commerce.js

-In order to communicate with the Chec API and fetch data from the backend, we need to install the Commerce.js SDK:
+In order to communicate with the Chec API and fetch data from the backend, install the Commerce.js SDK:

 ```bash
 yarn add @chec/commerce.js